gaelmh/Gael_Portfolio/README.md

 ## About Me
 ### [Porfolio](https://gaelmh.github.io/Gael_Portfolio/)

 Hello!
 My name is Gael Mota Hernandez, I am a recently graduated Data Science student from DePaul University, born and raised in Mexico.
-Since very young, I was extremely interested in numbers often "tutoring" my younger brother with his math classes.
-This interes eventually tansformed into a big passion for data and analytics, especially when applied to the dynamic world of sports, with a particular focus on soccer.
+Since very young, I was extremely interested in numbers, which eventually tansformed into a big passion for data and analytics, especially when applied to the dynamic world of sports, with a particular focus on soccer.

 I thrive on transforming complex datasets into clear, actionable insights that drive strategic decision-making.
 My academic journey and personal projects have equipped me with a robust skill set in modeling, machine learning, and compelling data visualization.
 I am adept at tackling real-world challenges, leveraging advanced analytical techniques to uncover patterns, predict outcomes, and optimize processes.
 I am eager to apply my analytical prowess and problem-solving abilities to contribute to innovative teams and impactful projects.